Riverscapes/gcd/docs/Help/Inputs/associated-surfaces.md

 <div class="float-right">
 <img src="{{ site.baseurl }}/assets/images/datasets/feshie_200h.png">
 </div>
 Associated surfaces represent rasters that accompany a [DEM Survey]().
-They have exactly the same spatial extent as the parent DEM Survey and typically store some value that describes additional information about the DEM.
+They must have exactly the same spatial extent as the parent DEM Survey and typically store some value that describes additional information about the DEM.
 For example, an associated surface might store slope values or point density of the original topographic survey data.
 These associated surfaces are optional and typically combined to generate [error surface rasters]().

 Since associated surfaces belong to a parent DEM survey there are  specific requirements regarding these rasters.
 Associated surface rasters and the parent DEM survey must have **identical**: